MicheleSaba/bus-mall/user_stories.md

 As a marketer, I want to analyze user clicks per image so that I can understamd which products are most appealing to the user.

-As a marketer, I want to know the total times an image was displayed so that I can understand the clicks per views ratio.
+As a marketer, I want to create a variable that stores the total times an image was displayed so that I can understand the clicks per views ratio.

 As a marker, I would like the images to be of the same size and width, so that one image does artifically influence the clicks.

 As a marketer, I would like the images to display randomly, so that the user gets a random sample of products from the beginning so that the user doesn't tire.

-As a marketer, I would like the website to be easy to be simple and neatly laid out so that the user doesn't become frusterated or distracted by the page.
+As a marketer, I would like the website to be easy to be simple and neatly laid out so that the user doesn't become frustrated or distracted by the page.

-As a user, I would like the image samples to be displayed on the first page, so that I don;t have to navigate.
+As a user, I would like the image samples to be displayed on the first page, so that I don't have to navigate.

 As a user, I would like the images to be of good resulotion so that I don't have to strain my eyes while viewing them.

-As I user, i would liek the images to be of a decent size so that i don't have to zoom while viewing them.
+As I user, i would likk the images to be of a decent size so that I don't have to zoom while viewing them.

 As a user I would like my vote to be tallied with a single click to minimize the amount of effort required to vote.